The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Introduction

-We first prove Theorem \ref{intro-max-tori-LP:t} for algebraic étale lisse sheaves, by improving Serre's finiteness result in Corollary \ref{finiteness-conj-Frob:c}.
-This is done using Deligne's conjectures.
-Then we deduce the general case using a \textit{dimension data} argument due to Larsen and Pink (see Proposition \ref{max-tori-LP:p}).
+To prove the theorem, we extend first Serre--Chin result on the finiteness of conjugacy classes of Frobenius tori (Corollary \ref{finiteness-conj-Frob:c}).
+To do this we exploit the known cases of Deligne's conjecture.
+Using Serre's technique, this allows to prove Theorem \ref{intro-max-tori-LP:t} for algebraic étale lisse sheaves.
+In order to extend Theorem \ref{intro-max-tori-LP:t} to overconvergent $F$-isocrystals and to Weil lisse sheaves that are not étale, we use a \textit{dimension data} argument due to Larsen and Pink (Proposition \ref{max-tori-LP:p}).
 Thanks to Theorem \ref{intro-max-tori-LP:t}, we are able to prove Theorem \ref{intro-neutral-component-theorem} following Chin's method.
-Theorem \ref{intro-max-tori-LP:t} is also used in \cite{AD18} as a starting point to prove some rigidity results for the \textit{convergent $F$-isocrystals} which admit an overconvergent extension.
-Thanks to Theorem \ref{intro-neutral-component-theorem} we are able to prove a semi-simplicity statement for the Frobenii at closed points.
+Theorem \ref{intro-max-tori-LP:t} is also used in \cite{AD18} as a starting point to prove a certain rigidity result for \textit{convergent $F$-isocrystals} which admit an overconvergent extension.
+An additional outcome of Theorem \ref{intro-max-tori-LP:t} is provided by the following semi-simplicity statement for the Frobenii at closed points.